nlivaic/SparkRoseDigital.Template/source/readme.md

 7. Run `./migrate.ps1`
 8. Go to http://localhost:44395/index.html

 At this point only `.gitignore` has been committed locally.
-Now you can make some changes to the source code:
+Now you can make some changes to the source code, push it to GitHub and get it deployed to your provisioned Azure resources:

 1. Go to GitHub, create a new repository and execute commands locally.
+2. `git push -u origin master`
 2. You can remove or update some of the endpoints and models if you like.
-3. Open `sparkrosedigital_template_release_pipeline.yml` and set the name of your ADO project on line 43 (just search for `SparkRoseDigital_Template_ADO_Project` and rename it).
+3. Open `release_pipeline.yml` and set the name of your ADO project on line 43 (just search for `SparkRoseDigital_Template_ADO_Project` and rename it).
+No need to touch anything if you are ok with the name.
 4. `git checkout -b feature/initial-code-commit; git add *; git commit -m "Initial code commit."; git push -u origin feature/initial-code-commit`
-5. Configure the pipeline variables for `sparkrosedigital_template_release_pipeline`.
+5. Configure the pipeline variables for `release_pipeline`.
 More on that in section [Pipeline configuration](#pipeline-configuration).
-5. Approve PR.
+5. Push your branch.
+Create and approve PR.
 6. `git checkout master; git pull`
-7. Let the pipeline do its thing.

-Now configure the pipelines on ADO:

-1. Add three new pipelines: `sparkrosedigital_template_pr_pipeline`, `sparkrosedigital_template_build_pipeline`, `sparkrosedigital_template_release_pipeline`.
+7. Now configure the pipelines on ADO.
+Add three new pipelines (`pr_pipeline`, `build_pipeline`, `release_pipeline`) based off of YAML files with the same name.
+8. Create a new feature branch `git checkout -b feature/my-first-feature`.
+Do your work, create a PR and let the `pr_pipeline` do its work.
+9. Approve PR.
+Let `build_pipeline` and `release_pipeline` do their work.

-Provision Azure resources - you have two choices here:
+10. Provision Azure resources - `release_pipeline` will do the work here as well.

-* Option A: Run `./deploy.ps1` and this will provision everything to Azure.
+    * Manual provisioning: if you want to test your infrastructure out regardless of the pipeline, run `./provision.ps1` and this will provision everything to Azure.
 Make sure you do `az login` first and log in to the correct subscription.
-Open `variables.ps1` and make sure `$subscription` variable is properly defined.
+Open `variables.ps1` and make sure everything is properly defined.
-* Option B: Let the pipeline provision stuff on the first run.

 At this point you have a local environment and Azure Service Bus fully set up, along with ADO pipelines ready deploy your code to a working AppService.
 Start working on your features!